hossein-zare/wester-chunk-upload/README.md

 * `Chunk::RANDOM_FILE_NAME` creates a random file name.
 * `Chunk::ORIGINAL_FILE_NAME` preserves the original file name.
 * `Chunk::ORIGINAL_FILE_EXTENSION` preserves the original file extension.
-> You can also specify a custom your file name and extension.
+> You can also specify a custom file name and extension.

 ## Validation
 * ### File Name